 Alternative Breaks

-Alternative Breaks is an opportunity for K-State students to participate in an intensive service experience during a winter, spring, or weekend break.
-Travel to sites around the midwest to work with local residents and learn how communities are addressing pressing social issues.
+Alternative Breaks is a professional development opportunity for students to participate in an intensive service experience during a winter, spring, or weekend break.
+Travel to sites around the Midwest to work with local residents and learn how communities are addressing pressing social issues.
 Breaks are open to all K-State undergraduate, graduate, and international students.

 Strengthen your leadership skills